Azure/vagrant-azure/README.md

 ![Gem Version](https://badge.fury.io/rb/vagrant-azure.png)

-This is a [Vagrant](http://www.vagrantup.com) 1.5.2+ plugin that adds [Windows Azure](https://www.windowsazure.com) provider to Vagrant, allowing Vagrant to control and provision machines in Windows Azure.
+This is a [Vagrant](http://www.vagrantup.com) 1.5.2+ plugin that adds [Microsoft Azure](https://azure.microsoft.com) provider to Vagrant, allowing Vagrant to control and provision machines in Microsoft Azure.

 **NOTE:** This plugin requires Vagrant 1.5.2+, and a Windows based workstation if creating Windows instances in Azure.
 Linux instances are supported with Linux, Mac OS X, and Windows workstations.